The Secret Art Of Webinars: How To Present Like A Pro And Close More Sales

 - Their themes and templates may not fit with the branding of your business

-- It may take a bit of testing to get the right process down for your auto webinar
+- It may take a bit of testing to get the right process down for your recorded webinar

-Is EverWebinar your only option though when it comes to hosting an automated webinar?
+Is EverWebinar your only option though when it comes to hosting a recorded webinar?

 Pfffft hells no!

-As I mentioned above, WebinarNinja also provides automated webinar capabilities.
+As I mentioned above, WebinarNinja also provides recorded webinar capabilities.

-However, it isn't solely focused on automated webinars (and all the moving pieces that go into them) like EverWebinar is which is why it's our go-to option for all things auto webinars!
+However, it isn't solely focused on recorded webinars (and all the moving pieces that go into them) like EverWebinar is which is why it's our go-to option for all things auto webinars!